y001j/uringnet/README.md

 ### Why I created this

 UringNet is a high performance network I/O framework.
 It is light weighted and developed by Golang.
 The foundation of UringNet is [io_uring](https://kernel.dk/io_uring.pdf) - a new async IO interface - from Linux Kernel since version 5.1 in 2019.
 This project just comes from experimental projects in my edge computing and IoT research.
 I am just want to find a way to build a simple but high performance network package transmit tool in IoT gateways.
 I have tried traditional select/epoll and then tried io_uring, finally , the io_uring get much better performance.
+In most cases, the performance improvement ranges from **10% to 30%**, while in the most extreme case, the performance improvement can reach up to 66%.

 ### Should You adopt it in your project